-- Don’t distribute free drink tickets or provide an open bar and definitely don’t allow employees to mix and pour their own drinks.
+- Don’t distribute free drink tickets or provide an open bar.
+Definitely don’t allow employees to mix and pour their own drinks.

 - Be especially careful to eliminate bulk buying later in the evening and ensure that the bar closes well before the end of the event.

-- Don’t allow employees who are exhibiting signs of impairment to continue drinking.
+- Don’t allow employees who are exhibiting signs of impairment to continue drinking or use cannabis.

 - Ask departing guests if they have a safe ride home.